Specifying Dependencies

 Using a relaxed micro version of a dependency

-- Add the name of the ip (such as
+- Add the name of the external project (such as

 gates